PEAK-Legacy/AddOns/README.txt

-This makes it easy for us to, for example, write a loop that saves a bunch of objects, because we don't need to concern ourselves with initializing the state of the persistence role.
+This makes it easy for us to, for example, write a loop that saves a bunch of objects, because we don't need to concern ourselves with initializing the state of the persistence add-on.
 A class doesn't need to inherit from a special base in order to be able to have this state tracked, and it doesn't need to know *how* to initialize it, either.

 Of course, in the case of persistence, a class does need to know *when* to call the persistence methods, to indicate changedness and to request saving.
-However, a library providing such a role can also provide decorators and other tools to make this easier, while still remaining largely independent of the objects involved.
+However, a library providing such an add-on can also provide decorators and other tools to make this easier, while still remaining largely independent of the objects involved.

-Indeed, the ObjectRoles library was actually created to make it easier to implement functionality using function or method decorators.
+Indeed, the AddOns library was actually created to make it easier to implement functionality using function or method decorators.
 For example, one can create a ``@synchronized`` decorator that safely locks an object -- see the example below under `Threading Concerns`_.

-In summary, the ObjectRoles library provides you with a basic form of AOP, that lets you attach (or "introduce", in AspectJ terminology) additional attributes and methods to an object, using a private namespace.
-(If you also want to do AspectJ-style "advice", the PEAK-Rules package can be used to do "before", "after", and "around" advice in combination with ObjectRoles.)
+In summary, the AddOns library provides you with a basic form of AOP, that lets you attach (or "introduce", in AspectJ terminology) additional attributes and methods to an object, using a private namespace.
+(If you also want to do AspectJ-style "advice", the PEAK-Rules package can be used to do "before", "after", and "around" advice in combination with add-ons.)

 .. contents:: **Table of Contents**